 Can Pigs Eat Artichokes?

 Pigs can eat artichokes, which have been shown to improve weight gain and feed conversion.
-Artichokes are healthy for pigs to eat, but the artichoke core and stem should be removed so the pig doesn’t choke on them.
-Pigs can eat fresh, frozen, or cooked artichoke as long as it doesn’t contain high levels of added salt or sugar.
+Artichokes are healthy for pigs to eat, but the artichoke core and stem should be removed so the pig doesn’t choke on them. hogs can eat fresh, frozen, or cooked artichoke as long as it doesn’t contain high levels of added salt or sugar.
 Artichokes contain Vitamins K, C, folate, phosphorus, and magnesium.

 Not all pigs like artichoke even though it benefits their health.
 If your pig doesn’t like eating artichokes, you can add a small quantity with other food to get it used to the taste.